hercules-ci/arion/README.md

 safe with respect to garbage collection.
 A deployment that is more serious than local development must leave a GC root on the deployment host.
 This use case is not supported as of now.

+### What is messing with my environment variables?

+Docker Compose performs its own environment variable substitution.
+This can be a little annoying in `services.command` for example.
+Either reference a script from `pkgs.writeScript` or escape the dollar sign as `$$`.

 ### Why "Arion"?